MattiaFerrarini/Pomodoro-App/README.md

 # Pomodoro App

 A website implementing the Pomodoro method and including CSS animations.
 Developed as an exercise for the Web Technologies course at University of Bologna.
+See it live here: https://mattiaferrarini.github.io/Pomodoro-App/.

 <img width="950" alt="image" src="https://github.com/MattiaFerrarini/Pomodoro-App/assets/119322415/38c93617-58a0-4f53-9464-bf2c3c855918">